keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {:.note title="Dyes and disarmament"}

+>“Well,” Slothrop sez, “**I’d sure like anything they got on L.
+Jamf, a-and on that Imipolex G**.”
+...
+“That stuff.
+Forget it.
+It’s not even our line.
+You ever try to develop a polymer when there’s nothing but <span class="etym-mauvine">indole people</span>
+around?
+With our giant parent to the north sending in ultimatums every day? **Imipolex G is the company albatross**" {: .basf}

+><span class="etym-life">bristlecone pines</span> outracing <span class="etym-zero">Death for millennia</span>, concrete
+roads abandoned years ago, hairdos of the late 1930s, indole molecules, **especially polymerized indoles, as in Imipolex G**—

 <span class="etym etym-basf">Indanthrene Blue = revolutionary unfading blue dye invented by René Bohn at BASF</span>

 [Blue dyes turn up a few times, save space on the page like the purple hills]